karsevar/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-create a variable called highest_floor (this variable will house the floor to which the first egg will break)
+Create a variable called highest_floor (this variable will house the floor to which the first egg will break)

-create a loop that will mirror the number of floors of the building in question (to keep confusion to a minimum the for loop will be written as for floor in range(1, floors+1)).
+Create a loop that will mirror the number of floors of the building in question (to keep confusion to a minimum the for loop will be written as `for floor in range(1, floors+1)`).
+So in other words, n = number of floors and the for loop will create the increments [floor 1, floor 2, floor 3, ..., floor n]

-    within the loop add an if statement that checks if the egg breaks at that specific floor.
+    Within the loop add an if statement that checks if the egg breaks at that specific floor.
 If yes, add the floor value to the highest_floor variable and break out of the for loop.
 Else, continue the loop.

 Return highest_floor.